Ottoman expeditions to Morocco

-In the 16th century the Ottomans led a few expeditions to Morocco.
+In the 16th century the Ottomans undertook several expeditions to the Saadi Sultanate, a state which ruled present-day Morocco and parts of Northwest Africa.

 Capture of Fez (1554)

 Background

-In the early 16th century in Morocco, the country was not united under one dynasty and the Wattasids and Saadis became enemies which led to the Wattasids seeking military help from the Ottomans.
+In the early 16th century in Morocco, the country was not united under one dynasty and the Wattasids and Saadis became enemies, which led to the Wattasids seeking military help from the Ottomans.

 First period of vassal status

 In 1545 Ali Abu Hassun, the Wattasid ruler in northern Morocco, recognised the full authority of the Ottoman sultan, sent a letter of submission and declared himself an Ottoman vassal thus attributing a vassal status to Fez.
 Later on in 1549, the Ottomans were unable to militarily intervene when the Wattasids lost Fez to their Saadian rivals under their leader Mohammed ash-Sheikh.